Matthew Mellon: Death

-Mellon died in April 2018 in Cancun, Mexico, where he was planning to check into the Clear Sky Recovery clinic, which specializes in therapy utilising ibogaine, a medication with psychedelic properties.
-However, he was reported to have died in a hotel room in Cancun before arrival at the clinic, suffering a fatal heart attack after taking ayahuasca, a hallucinogenic drink.
+Mellon died in April 2018 in Cancún, Mexico, where he was planning to check into the Clear Sky Recovery clinic, which specializes in therapy utilising ibogaine, a medication with psychedelic properties.
+However, he was reported to have died in a hotel room in Cancún before arrival at the clinic, suffering a fatal heart attack after taking ayahuasca, a hallucinogenic drink.

+In February 2026, an email from an anonymous source, addressed to and forwarded to the FBI by conservative radio host Eddy Aragon, was published as part of the Epstein files.
+The email briefly mentions the source's access to an alleged "Matthew Mellon video" tagged with "underage girl".